morbidlyocheese/morbidlyocheese/README.md

 	    self.interests=[Horror Films, PC Gaming, Art, Music],
 	    self.goal='Get a job in the industry.',
 	    self.ongoing-goal=['Make games.', 'Learn a new language.'],
-	    self.current-focus='Graduate from App Academy.'
+	    self.current-focus='Land a job!'
     def say_hi(self):
         print(
             """
             Hello there, my name is {name}, I live in {location}.
-I am a student at App Academy.
+I am a Software Engineer.
 I have a wide range of interests, but some of them are {interests}.
 Thanks for stopping by!
             """
         )